 Rosebud with her new Muscovy friends

 Although Rosebud moves on, she will never forget her dear friend Benny.
 In memory of Benny, please help A.S.K. spread awareness to others about the importance of protecting their ducks from frostbite----for they are not invulnerable to the effects of cold weather.
-Furthermore, abandoning ducks who were raised domestically by humans is not only an act of animal cruelty, it is also considered a crime in every state in the United States.
+Furthermore, abandoning ducks who were raised domestically by humans is not only an act of animal cruelty, but also considered a crime in every state in the United States.

 About All Species Kinship